Risto-Paasivirta/ParticleSystem/README.md

-# Lightweight Particle System for TypeScript WebGL
+# Lightweight Particle System for TypeScript with example PIXI.js integration
 We could really use a catchy name ^^

 ## Get Started